 There have been many studies predicting local and global impacts of climate changes caused by greenhouse gas emissions.
 The science is well established, and the International Intergovernmental Panel on Climate Change (IPCC) reviews the science and produces regular consolidated synthesis reports of the current science and predictions.
-The most recent report was published in 2014 and the next report is due in 202225.
+The most recent report was published in 2014 and the next report is due in 202224.

-The Climate Council of Australia26 summarizes the science for Australia and makes local predictions of what may occur given particular climate change scenarios and greenhouse gas emissions.
-A good example is This Is What Climate Change Looks Like27 which paints the picture of predicted changes in Australia.
+The Climate Council of Australia25 summarizes the science for Australia and makes local predictions of what may occur given particular climate change scenarios and greenhouse gas emissions.
+A good example is This Is What Climate Change Looks Like26 which paints the picture of predicted changes in Australia.

 Applied Horticultural Research undertook a detailed study of the likely effects of climate change for the Australian vegetable industry in 2013.
 This study modelled the predicted climate changes in six vegetable growing regions around Australia to 2035 using a robust methodology involving several models and greenhouse gas abatement scenarios.
-The results are summarized in a report and the website www.vegetableclimate.com.au28.
+The results are summarized in a factsheet click here to download the factsheet and the website www.vegetableclimate.com.au

-The outcomes from this study also provide indications of likely changes in climate affecting mushroom growing and compost-producing regions.
+Some key results from that study give a sense of what would be undertaken for this project in mushroom and compost-producing growing regions.
 The table below from the AHR vegetable industry study shows predicted temperature and rainfall, and how the frequency of heat waves will increase.
 It is the frequency of heat waves and droughts which is the most concerning, and most likely to impact the mushroom industry.